 However, if I'm being completely honest, I enjoy doing anything that involves the combination of chocolate and peanut butter.
 The two were meant to be together.
 Soulmates, they are.

-- Pretzel sticks, broken in half (just makes it easier to shape the nests)
+- Pretzel sticks - broken in half to make it easier to shape the nests.

-- Some kind of candy for the “eggs”.
-You can use jelly beans, malt balls, robin eggs, jordan almonds, etc. Pick your favorite!
+- Candy "eggs" - You can use jelly beans, malt balls, robin eggs, jordan almonds, etc.

 Totally up to you, man.